SDGLBL/dir2prompt/README.md

 ## Support

-If you encounter any issues or have questions, please:
+If you encounter any issues or have questions:

 1. Check the [User Guide](docs/USER_GUIDE.md)
 2. Look through existing [Issues](https://github.com/yourusername/project-file-processor/issues)